How to Choose Between 4 Popular Types of Fireplace Inserts

 Photo: Pixel-Shot / Adobe Stock

-Electric fireplace inserts are one of the simplest and most aesthetically-pleasing options available.
-These units let you turn on your insert with remote control and get a little heat pumping through your space without ever leaving your couch.
-Because they don’t require a vent, just an electrical outlet, it opens up the possibility of where you can install one.
-You're not restricted to a specific location; you can install one wherever you have an electrical source and space.
-Plus, their available styles fit into various areas.
+Electric fireplace inserts are one of the simplest and most aesthetically pleasing options available.
+These units let you turn on the insert with a remote control, so you can get a little heat pumping through your space without ever leaving the couch.
+Because they don’t require a vent—just an electrical outlet—you can install one wherever you have an electrical source and space.

 But one thing to keep in mind with these inserts is that they aren’t as warm as other options.
 On average, these units produce 5,000 BTU, which can take the edge out of the air on cool days, but we don’t recommend these for zone heating in frigid temperatures.
 They’re also not the most realistic-looking units available.